 - 1. Remove all of the accessories, sling, scope, bipod etc. - 2.
-Remove the trigger by driving out the trigger pin being very careful not to loose the bolt stop and spring. - 3.
-Next remove the sear and spring by driving out the sear pin.
-The sear pin has a very large head on one side and small on the other and is easily pushed out.
+Remove the trigger assembly by first driving out the rear mounting pin being very careful not to loose the bolt stop and spring.
+Next remove the front pin.
+After both pins have been removed the trigger group will be free of the action and the sear bar and it's coil spring will be free of the trigger housing.
+They can easily become lost, so be careful.